DiegoEfu/DiegoEfu/README.md

 You are welcome to see my repositories and ask me whatever you want!

-## Abilities
+## Skills

 My projects are written mainly in the technologies you can see here:

 ![Diego Faria: Web & Game Developer, Computer Science Engineer](./assets/abilities.jpg)

-Anyway, I am so curious that I know a little bit of a lot of things!
+However, I am so curious that I know a little bit of a lot of things!

 ## Languages

 I am proficient in Spanish and English.
 However, I also know a bit of French and Japanese.

+## Contact

+If you are interested to contact me, you can send me an e-mail: diegoafbrito12@gmail.com